TalTech-HPC-Centre/taltech-hpc-docs/docs/software/openfoam.md

 ---

-- "slurmstepd: error: Detected 1oom-kill event(s) in ": this is a SLURM out-of-memory error: solve by increasing the memory request `--mem=xxGB` where xx is something larger than before
+- "slurmstepd: error: Detected 1 oom-kill event(s) in ": this is a SLURM out-of-memory error: solve by increasing the memory request `--mem=xxGB` where xx is something larger than before
 - a "Bus error" means the software tries to access non-existing memory, this is actually a SLURM out-of-memory error: solve by increasing the memory request `--mem=xxGB` where xx is something larger than before
 - infiniband error: wrong partition, the nodelist contains non-infiniband nodes; or wrong openmpi module